-We would like to extend our appreciation to director Benjamin P. Jenkins, who will retire from our Board effective May 2, 2019 in accordance with our Corporate Governance Guidelines.
-Mr. Jenkins has been a director of Capital One since 2013, providing our Board and management with extensive knowledge and valuable insights from his over 38 years of experience in corporate banking, banking operations, investment banking, and management of customer relationships.
-We are deeply grateful to Mr. Jenkins for his many valuable contributions to Capital One and wish him well in his future endeavors.
+We would like to extend our appreciation to director Pierre E. Leroy, who will retire from our Board effective May 6, 2021, in accordance with our Corporate Governance Guidelines.
+Mr. Leroy has been a director of Capital One since 2005, and has provided our Board and management with tremendous value during his service on the Board, leveraging his extensive knowledge and keen insights on technology transformation, business operations and complex financial requirements.
+We are deeply grateful to Mr. Leroy for his many contributions to Capital One and wish him well in his future endeavors.

-We would also like to extend our appreciation to director Lewis Hay, III, who has decided not to stand for re-election to the Board at the 2019 Annual Stockholder Meeting due to other demands on his time.
-Mr. Hay has been a director of Capital One since 2003, providing our Board and management with extensive knowledge and insights on the complex strategic, operational, management, regulatory, financial, and governance issues faced by large public companies such as Capital One.
-We thank Mr. Hay for his commitment to Capital One over his 16 years of service and wish him well in his future endeavors.
+We would also like to extend our appreciation to director Aparna Chennapragada, who resigned from the Board effective March 18, 2021 due to a change in her principal occupation.
+Ms. Chennapragada has been a director of Capital One since 2018, providing our Board and management with valuable insights on technology innovation, software development, artificial intelligence, product management, and our businesses.
+We thank Ms. Chennapragada for her many contributions to Capital One and wish her well in her future endeavors.